-- 2 boneless pork tenderloins cut in half
+- 2 boneless pork tenderloins cut crosswise into four pieces

-Place each of the four halves of pork tenderloin between two sheets of plastic wrap and pound them until just 1/4-inch thick - using the flat side of a meat tenderizer.
+- Place each of the eight pieces of pork tenderloin between two sheets of plastic wrap and pound them until just 1/4-inch thick - using the flat side of a meat tenderizer.
 Lightly season both sides with salt and pepper.